buerokratt/DMR.NET/README.md

-# DMR
+# Introduction

-Distributed Message Room
+A repository for the Distributed Message Room component in the Bürokratt project.